kuldeep23907/Top-Level/WCC/EO  Scripts/watchNDVITamil.md

 watchLib.pt2watchSelector(linkedMap, boxPosition, pts, selection, zoomLevel
     , firstRun, visuAnoNDVI);
 ```
-In the code, we draw in the right pane the indexes and anomalies of gourp, as well as the anomaly colour scale.
-We ask GEE to prepare memory for a 2nd map area called `linkedMap`.
-We fill it with the least cloudy Sentinel 2 image of the month, restricted spatially to `displayGroups2` and temporally to `studyRange`, in True Colors.

 Then we prepare the display of the dropdown selector widget: set the default selection to the first item, set the position of the widget at top-left of the pane, set the default point to watch to correspond to the default selection and call the library function `pt2watchSelector()`

 > Note: the variable `pt2watch` as argument is redundant with `pts`and `selection`.
 We'll certainly change this code.